As eviction moratorium expires, here are the states where renters are most at risk

 How quick to evict?

-The eviction surge that's expected to begin after the national moratorium's July 31 deadline will hit unevenly across the country, housing advocates say.
+The eviction surge that's expected to begin after the national moratorium's July 31 deadline end could hit unevenly across the country, housing advocates say.
 But it's been building throughout the pandemic.

 In some jurisdictions, courts have allowed eviction cases to proceed even while the federal moratorium has been in place, noted Eric Dunn, director of litigation at the National Housing Law Project.
 (The moratorium only prevents the physical ejection of a tenant, not the legal process to evict.)